TUSHARDON3984/CodSoft-Project/README.md

 # CodSoft-Project
-Here are all the projects complted by me
+Here are all the projects completed by me